elastic/kibana/x-pack/legacy/plugins/siem/server/lib/detection_engine/README.md

 See the scripts folder and the tools for more command line fun.

-Add the `.siem-signals-10-01-2019` to your advanced SIEM settings to see any signals created which should update once every 5 minutes at this point.
+Add the `.siem-signals-${your user id}` to your advanced SIEM settings to see any signals created which should update once every 5 minutes at this point.

-Also add the `.siem-signals-10-01-2019` as a kibana index for Maps to be able to see the signals
+Also add the `.siem-signals-${your user id}` as a kibana index for Maps to be able to see the signals